Torsion classes of extended Dynkin quivers over commutative rings: Introduction

 Therefore the following question posed in \cite{Iyama-Kimura} is important.

 \begin{que} Characterize Noetherian algebras which are compatible. \end{que}

 Some classes of Noetherian algebras are known to be compatible.
 For example, if $R$ is a semilocal ring of dimension one, then any Noetherian $R$-algebra is compatible \cite[Theorems 1.5]{Iyama-Kimura}.
 Also, if $R$ is a commutative Noetherian ring $R$ containing a field $k$, then the $R$-algebra $R\otimes_kA$ is compatible for each finite dimensional $k$-algebra $A$ which is $\tau$-tilting finite \cite[Corollary 1.8]{Iyama-Kimura}.
-For example, $RQ$ for a Dynkin quiver $Q$ is compatible \cite[Example 1.9]{Iyama-Kimura}.

-The aim of this paper is to prove the following theorem for extended Dynkin quivers $Q$, where for $n\ge0$, we say that $R$ satisfies ($R_n$) if $R_\p$ is regular for each prime ideal $\p$ of $R$ with height at most $n$ \cite{Bruns-Herzog}.
+On the other hand, for a Dynkin quiver $Q$ and a commutative Noetherian ring $R$, it is known that $RQ$ is compatible and there exists an isomorphism of posets by \cite[Theorem 4.1]{IK2}, where $\Clus(Q)$ is the poset of clusters of $Q$ \cite[Definition 3.1]{IK2}.
+This generalizes Ingalls-Thomas correspondence \cite{Ingalls-Thomas} when $R$ is a field.
+The aim of this paper is to prove a similar result for extended Dynkin quivers $Q$.
+Precisely speaking, we prove the following result, where for $n\ge0$, we say that $R$ satisfies ($R_n$) if $R_\p$ is regular for each prime ideal $\p$ of $R$ with height at most $n$ \cite{Bruns-Herzog}.